Tips for Spotting and Documenting New Deal Public Works Sites

 Older agencies were still at work with enlarged budgets, like the Treasury Department (post offices and government buildings), the Bureau of Public Roads and the Bureau of Reclamation – often helped by grants from the Public Works Administration (PWA), which was the primary funder for civic structures.
 New Deal murals and sculptures were created under programs of the Treasury, CWA and WPA.

-The Living New Deal Map
+Check the Living New Deal Map

-What To Look For
+What to Look For

 Books & Journals

 There are many books on the New Deal, and our website has a bibliography page with many valuable reference works.
 But the best sources on New Deal sites are histories of a single county, city or national park, or specialist writings on the CCC, artworks or bridges.
 One example is Marjorie Barton’s Leaning on a Legacy: The WPA in Oklahoma.
 Arcadia Books publishes thousands of local photographic histories, some of which are pertinent.